 The different types of dental injuries:

-• Fracture.
-This is when part of the tooth is cracked or broken off.
+- Fracture.
+This occurs when a part of the tooth cracks or breaks off.
 The course of action to take here is to have the injured person bite down on a towel to help stop the bleeding and take them to an emergency dental appointment as quickly as possible.
-If the other part of the tooth is located, it should be taken to the appointment too.
+Bring the other part of the tooth to the appointment if you find it.

-• Avulsion.
-This is when the tooth, including the root, is knocked out of the mouth.
+- Avulsion.
+When the tooth, including the root, gets knocked out of the mouth, it results in this injury.
 In this case, the injured party should try and rest the tooth back into the socket but do not force it back in.

-• Luxation.
+- Luxation.
 There are two types of luxation.
 An extruded tooth will appear longer than the teeth around it.
-A lateral displacement occurs when a tooth is pushed back or has been pulled forward.
+A lateral displacement happens when a tooth is pushed back or pulled forward.

 Should any type of injury occur to the teeth, it is best to seek treatment straight away, ideally within two hours of the injury occurring.
 Please, do not attempt to fix these yourself.
 Our staff in Boise, Idaho, are professionals who can fix these issues without causing further complications.
 Dental injuries in sport can happen during any time but are most common during activities where people make physical contact with each other.